nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ## Who This Guide Is For

 This guide does not assume any technical knowledge from users.
 We just require users to be able to type on a keyboard.
-As ConnectCare uses a [CLI](#cli), users who are familiar with a CLI would find it easy to transition to this software.
+As ConnectCare uses a [Command Line Interface (CLI)](#cli), users who are familiar with a CLI would find it easy to transition to this software.
 However, if you have not used a CLI application before, there would be a step-by-step introduction in this guide for each command.

 ## How to Use This Guide